 A bakery/delicatessen down one of the cobbled streets selling big round donut looking crispy bread.

 On the day we arrived we sat in one of the main piazza squares and got some lunch..Unfortunately I didn’t take any details on where we were exactly, or what the place was called.

-Me and Ana shared the antipasto platter which was filled with cheese and cured meats, it was too hot for me to have pizza at lunch.
+Ana and I shared the antipasto platter which was filled with cheese and cured meats, it was too hot for pizza just yet.

-Isi got her margarita pizza…the great thing about Italy is that the pizza is so cheap compared to back home.
-This pizza cost 3 euro, while the same thing would cost about $18 in Sydney.
+Isi got a margarita pizza…the great thing about Italy is that the pizza is so cheap compared to back home.
+This cost 3 euro, while the same thing would cost about $18 in Sydney.

 Jes went with the octopus salad which was actually pickled octopus…she is the healthy one!